 Representation in mainstream media is one of the hardest parts of ASD for those actually on the spectrum.
 It is hard to find TV and movies that are made for and by Autistic cast members.
 Society can find it hard to accept Autism when neurotpyical (NT) people write the script.

-What is worse is that the internet is flooded with so much of what the disable community calls inspiration porn.
+What is worse is that the internet is flooded with so much of what the disabled community calls inspiration porn.
 These cute videos show someone with a disability doing something normal, and being celebrated for living a typical life.
-These are patronizing and tell the public that a person on the spectrum can’t live a typical life.
+These videos are patronizing and tell the public that a person on the spectrum can’t live a typical life.

 and has continued to today with TV shows like “The Good Doctor” and “Atypical“.
 While these shows do have Autistic consultants on hand, they miss out on the fact that they can in fact have Autistic actors play lead and supporting roles.
 The savant trope is a hard plot line for Hollywood to lose.

 The best representation in the media has come from Sesame Street.
 In 2017 they introduced Julia, a Muppet with Autism.
 This year they expanded this to include Julia’s whole family.
 Sesame Street has done an amazing job of representing and fully developing Julia’s character with the Autism community.
 Sesame Street is leading the way to show that Autistic charters can be lead character in media.
 Julia’s family includes mother and art teacher Elaina, father and sax player Daniel, brother Sam and dog Rose.

 Sesame Street is doing a great service by showing that the whole family is involved with Autistic people.

 In this age of identity politics and having a social label for everything, the language that the Autism community uses has become a dividing point itself.